Albert, 8th Prince of Thurn and Taxis: Later years and death

 In 1913, prince Albert became the first recipient of the golden citizen's medal of Regensburg.

 In 1923 he received an honorary doctorate from the University of Innsbruck; the Tyroleans had been keen to distance themselves from "red Vienna" since 1922, and wanted to establish themselves independently under a Catholic monarch.
 Since Albert was married to a Habsburger, he fitted the bill, an impression reinforced by the award of this doctorate.
 Albert was an honorary member of the Catholic Studentenverbindung KDStV Vindelicia in Munich, and the KDStV Rupertia in Regensburg, part of the Union of Catholic German Student Fraternities.

-On the 15th July 1950, Albert and Margarethe von Thurn und Taxis, accompanied by the royalty of Europe and the people of Regensburg, celebrated their diamond wedding anniversary.
+On 15 July 1950, Albert and Margarethe von Thurn und Taxis, accompanied by the royalty of Europe and the people of Regensburg, celebrated their diamond wedding anniversary.
 At a celebratory mass for the occasion, their granddaughter Maria Fernanda married prince Franz Josef von Hohenzollern.
 The city of Regensburg honoured Albert and Margarethe with honorary citizenship of the city.

-On 22nd January 1952 Albert died, at the age of 84, in the St. Emmeram palace at Regensburg.
-His wife Margarethe died three years later on the 2nd May 1955.
+On 22 January 1952 Albert died, at the age of 84, in the St. Emmeram palace at Regensburg.
+His wife Margarethe died three years later on 2 May 1955.
 They are buried together in the crypt chapel of palace of St. Emmeram, formerly St. Emmeram's Abbey.
 Today two streets in Regensburg are named after the couple.